Due to COVID-19 precautions, all meetings are virtual.

 This support group is for people needing a space to talk with other folks who feel exploited and exhausted by capitalism.
 Most grief support groups are death-related, so we decided to offer a space to grieve the other ways in which we struggle.

-This monthly group is free and open to any family member or loved one of someone who chose to access Medical Aid in Dying in Hawaiʻi.
-Meets via Zoom the last Sunday of the month, 5-7pm.
-To register, please email me.
+I co-facilitate two monthly groups that are free and open to any family member or loved one of someone who chose to access Medical Aid in Dying.
+One is only open to people in Hawaiʻi.and the other is for folks on the continent as well.

-*PLEASE NOTE THAT I CURRENTLY HAVE A WAITLIST FOR INDIVIDUAL THERAPY CLIENTS.
 If you would like to be added to the waitlist, please contact me.

 At this time I accept HMSA and HMSA QUEST for insurance.
-I also accept private pay on a sliding scale from $50-200 per hour (see below).
+I also accept private pay on a sliding scale from $70-200 per hour (see below).
 If you plan to pay out of pocket for services, please name your fees according to what you feel you can afford.

 Unfortunately there is no universal licensing for social workers across states, so legally I am only able to see individual therapy patients who reside in the Hawaiian Kingdom.